rsperberg/rsperberg.github.io/_posts/2015-02-15-essential-js-links.md

 ### [WebGL Fundamentals](http://webglfundamentals.org/ "link to webglfundamentals.org")

-{% include image-no-descrip.html url="/media/2015-02-15-essential-js-links/name-tk.png" %}
+{% include image-no-descrip.html url="/media/2015-02-15-essential-js-links/webglfundamentals.png" %}

-An interactive online book about graphics programming.
+An interactive online book about graphics programming: “WebGL from the ground up.
+No magic.

+These are a set of articles that teach WebGL from basic principles.
+They are NOT old rehashed out of date OpenGL articles like many others on the net.
+They are entirely new, discarding the old out of date ideas and bringing you to a full understanding of what WebGL really is and how it really works.” <br />
+_By Gregg Tavares_